bcherny/Talks/state-management-on-the-frontend/slides.md

 store.get('key')

 // Write a value
-store.set('key')('value')
+// (automatically re-renders components for you) store.set('key')('value')

-// React when a value changes
+// Do something when a value changes store.on('key').subscribe(function(value) {
-store.on('key').subscribe(function(value) {
   ...
 })